Leo-Corporation/ColorPicker/ROADMAP.md

 ColorPicker Max intends to use the long-term supported .NET 6 (LTS).
 The app is written using C# and the Windows Presentation Framework (WPF).
 The following libraries/NuGet packages will be used:
 - ColorHelper, to manage the conversion between each color types.
 - PeyrSharp, to avoid having to implement some basic methods.
--Synethia, to design a unique experience for each user (dashboard).
+- Synethia, to design a unique experience for each user (dashboard).